 - 1. Contribute to maintaining a safe and orderly school environment that is conducive to learning and to show respect to other persons and to property. - 2.
 Be familiar with and abide by all district policies, rules and regulations dealing with student conduct. - 3.
 Attend school every day unless they are legally excused and be in class, on time, and prepared to learn. - 4.
 Work to the best of their ability in all academic and extracurricular pursuits and strive toward their highest level of achievement possible. - 5.
-React in a respectful, positive manner to direction given by teachers, administrators, and other school personnel. - 6.
+React in a respectful, positive manner to direction given by teachers, administrators and other school personnel. - 6.
 Work to develop mechanisms to control their anger. - 7.
 Ask questions when they do not understand. - 8.
 Seek help in solving problems that might lead to discipline. - 9.
-Dress appropriately for school and school functions. - 10.
+Dress appropriately for school and school functions (e.g., in accordance with the Code of Conduct or any other applicable instructions for school events). - 10.
 Accept responsibility for their actions. - 11.
 Conduct themselves as representatives of the district when participating in or attending school-sponsored extracurricular events and to hold themselves to the highest standards of conduct, demeanor, and sportsmanship. - 12.
 Use District property, including district technology, according to established guidelines and rules.